 If hoisted up outside of the large castle gate, carriers will come along.

-After the High Wall arose and the path to the Undead Town was broken, some messengers hoisted up this flag.
+After the High Wall was born and the path to the Undead Town was broken, some messengers hoisted up this flag.
 With a mission, and no means to return.

 Other Outrider Knights have gone to similar strategic points.
 One can be found at Lothric’s training grounds, in a basement storage littered with twinkling titanite.
 Considering that the largest concentration of this titanite is found at the Boreal Valley, it is probably artificially produced there like the blood and simple gems, assuming it isn’t just a natural byproduct of local titanite lizards.
 Either way, it was apparently a common commodity in trade between the two countries.
 This knowledge gives Irithyll’s forces every reason to secure the rare and powerful material before any of the other warring factions make use of it.
 Another wild knight has apparently been “trapped” behind an illusory wall in the Grand Archives, home to another faction aligned with the absentee Prince Lothric.
 And the Prince was very likely a target of the campaign.